-Feel free to download the 2019 Toolkit to get some ideas on how to make 2020 Patient Safety Awareness Week a success.
+CPS is joining IHI's campaign for Patient Safety Awareness Week from March 8-14, 2020.
+Feel free to download the 2019 Toolkit (below) to get some ideas on how to make 2020 Patient Safety Awareness Week a success at your organization.

 The Center for Patient Safety is joining the Institute for Healthcare Improvement’s campaign for Patient Safety Awareness Week, from March 10-16, 2019.